-Thick and chewy, these Gluten Free Pumpkin Cookies will remind you of graham crackers.
-But these are soft and tender, with extra fall flavor from real pumpkin, maple syrup, and pumpkin pie spice.
-The kids will love this healthy snack, especially when they dunk them in a glass of milk.
+Thick and chewy, these Gluten Free Pumpkin Cookies are soft and tender, with extra fall flavor from real pumpkin, maple syrup, and pumpkin pie spice.
+It’s a healthy snack kids will actually devour, especially when they dunk them in a glass of milk.

 My kids, like most, love snacking on graham crackers.
 Their namesake, Sylvester Graham, created them as a healthier snack that aligned with his beliefs in a vegetarian diet that includes lots of whole grains.
 So, as a mom, I’ve always felt this honey-sweetened, lightly cinnamon-spiced snack, while yes, still essentially a cookie, was a more wholesome option for a sweet treat.

 On a gluten free diet, whole wheat flour is not an ingredient that we can add to our baked goods.
 But there is something about the earthy flavors of fall – pumpkin, cinnamon, nutmeg, ginger, and maple – that can make even a cookie without whle wheat still have that graham cracker-like flavor.
 And that pumpkin spice might make them even better!
 Plus the pumpkin puree gives these a soft, tender texture that is easy for even little ones to eat.